Schrödinger–Newton equation: Problems and open matters

-Three major problems occur with this interpretation of the Schrödinger–Newton equation as the cause of the wave-function collapse.
 First, numerical studies agreeingly find that when a wave packet "collapses" to a stationary solution, a small portion of it seems to run away to infinity.
 This would mean that even a completely collapsed quantum system still can be found at a distant location.
 Since the solutions of the linear Schrödinger equation tend towards infinity even faster, this only indicates that the Schrödinger–Newton equation alone is not sufficient to explain the wave-function collapse.
 If the environment is taken into account, this effect might disappear and therefore not be present in the scenario described by Penrose.

-A second problem, also arising in Penrose's proposal, is the origin of the Born rule.
-To solve the measurement problem, a mere explanation why a wave-function collapses to, e.g., a dot on a screen is not enough.
-A good model for the collapse process also has to explain why the dot appears on different positions of the screen with probabilities that are determined by the absolute-value squared of the wave-function.
-Although it might be possible that a model based on Penrose's idea could provide such an explanation, there is no evident way how the Born rule could arise naturally from it.
+A second problem, also arising in Penrose's proposal, is the origin of the Born rule: To solve the measurement problem, a mere explanation of why a wave-function collapses – e.g., to a dot on a screen – is not enough.
+A good model for the collapse process also has to explain why the dot appears on different positions of the screen, with probabilities that are determined by the squared absolute-value of the wave-function.
+It might be possible that a model based on Penrose's idea could provide such an explanation, but there is as yet no known reason that Born's rule would naturally arise from it.